Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 ## Accept a single-token offer

-### If you see an offer you want to accept, the process is straighforward.
+This example will use a different computer to accept the offer that was created in the previous example.
 Keep in mind, offers are accepted on a first-come, first-served basis.
 <br/>
    1. From your light wallet's main dialog, click "MANAGE OFFERS".